carson-ops/voice-to-anything/README.md

 1. Go into src/CLI_TOOL
 2. Run **main.py**
 3. You will be prompted options to transcribe or summarize an audio recording or file | **TO CHANGE AUDIO FILE GO TO SETTINGS TAB**
-4. After file or recording is done you will be asked if you want to save the transcription
+4. After file or recording is done you will be asked if you want to save the transcription/summarization
 5. Then you will be asked if you want to scan your transcription/summarization for Notes
 6. Then you will be asked if you want to scan your transcription/summarization for Calendar information
 ### Settings
 - If you see in the main menu there is a Settings tab.
 - The settings tab is to change your directories and (or) names
+- **Your directory has to exist.**
 - If your file directory is invalid in Settings than your whichever file directory was invalid will fallback to default.
 See [Here](https://github.com/carson-ops/voice-to-anything/blob/main/src/CLI_TOOL/helper.py#L16)

 ---